-- Press Speaker switch on dash to TV position. - Turn the TV and DVD player On. - Select the TV channel you wish to watch. - Press FUNCTION button on DVD player or remote to set DVD player to "AV IN." - Use the TV Menu button to set TV audio output to 'Variable Audio Output.'
+- Turn the TV and DVD player On. - Select the TV channel you wish to watch. - Press FUNCTION button on DVD player or remote to set DVD player to "AV IN." - Use the TV Menu button to turn TV speaker on or off, or if available, change audio output to "Variable Audio Output."
 (See TV owner's manual for instructions.)
-This will route TV stereo sound output through the home theater system. - Select TV channels and adjust theater speaker volume with remote for either the TV or DVD.
+This will route TV stereo sound output through the home theater system. - Select TV channels to watch and adjust theater speaker volume with remote for either the TV or DVD.